Alexgjek/AI_FashionFinder/README.md

 ```

 ## Running the Frontend and Backend servers
-1. To run the frontend server, go to the fashionFinder-frontend directory and run:
+1. To run the frontend server, go to the fashionFinder-frontend directory and run the following in your terminal:
 ```plaintext
 npm run dev
 ```
-2. To run the backend server, go to the /Backend/FashionProject/FashionProject directory and run:
+2. To run the backend server, go to the /Backend/FashionProject/FashionProject directory and run the following in your terminal:
 ```plaintext
 uvicorn app:app --reload
 ```